jacopoaltieri/scope-xr/README.md

 **Key capabilities:**

-- **Focal Spot:** Automated reconstruction of 2D focal spot dimensions based on the methodology by [Di Domenico et al.](https://aapm.onlinelibrary.wiley.com/doi/abs/10.1118/1.4938414), which is available in the form of an [ImageJ plugin](https://medical-physics.unife.it/downloads/imagej-plugins).
+- **Focal Spot:** Automated reconstruction of 2D focal spot distribution and dimensions based on the methodology by [Di Domenico et al.](https://aapm.onlinelibrary.wiley.com/doi/abs/10.1118/1.4938414), which is available in the form of an [ImageJ plugin](https://medical-physics.unife.it/downloads/imagej-plugins).
 - **PSF:** Automated reconstruction of 2D PSF distribution of the detector, based on the methodology by [Forster et al.](https://www.researchgate.net/publication/387092230_Single-shot_2D_detector_point-spread_function_analysis_employing_a_circular_aperture_and_a_back-projection_approach), with optional sub-pixel oversampling for a high-resolution reconstruction.

 ## Installation